SunPower/MismatchLossStudy/README.md

 To run full Monte Carlo for annual energy loss, use run_annual.sh

 You will have to modify the paths in this shell script to suit your environment.

+We appreciate your use of MismatchLossStudy, and ask that you appropriately cite the software in exchange for its open-source publication :

+Chetan Chaudhari (2018).
+“MismatchLossStudy Project: https://github.com/SunPower/MismatchLossStudy".
+SunPower Corporation, Richmond, CA.